-- We will present the first stage of our process to review the Supported Housing Move On protocol at the next contract managers meeting in October - We will look in detail at those cases where people are moving from supported accommodation to the private rented sector and the reasons for it. - We will look to develop a stronger alignment with drug and alcohol treatment providers following the new contract arrangements for their delivery from October 2015. - We will work with the DWP to align the requirements of the claimant commitment with support planning
+- We will present the first stage of our process to review the Supported Housing Move On protocol at the next contract managers meeting in October - We will look in detail at those cases where people are moving from supported accommodation to the private rented sector and the reasons for it. - We will look to develop a stronger alignment with drug and alcohol treatment providers. - We will work with the DWP to align the requirements of the Claimant's Commitment with support planning. - We will be reviewing support planning arrangements to respond to the demands of welfare reform.